BudhiChristian/ner-annotation-suite-docs/sections/annotating-data.md

 ## Setence Queue Panel

-The sentence queue panel is comprised of two parts: the sentence queue view, and the sentence input controls.
+The sentence queue panel, to the left, is comprised of two parts: the sentence queue view, and the sentence input controls.

 ![Sentence Queue Panel][sentence-queue]
-*sentence queue panel - empty*
+*sentence queue panel view - empty*

 ### Sentence Queue View